5.1 General Information

 - During the semester in which the degree is awarded

 A graduate student who receives any type of stipend must meet the minimum registration requirements for the fall and spring semesters.
 Occasionally, students may need to complete an internship or thesis or dissertation fieldwork away from the university as part of their academic program; those students may petition to be considered full-time while conducting field research or completing an internship if they previously satisfied the university residency requirements.
 The full-time equivalent for such students is one credit hour.
-The Form G701 Graduate Student Petition must be endorsed by the student’s adviser and academic unit head, and forwarded to the Associate Dean of the Graduate College for approval.
+The Form G701 Graduate Student Petition must be endorsed by the student’s adviser and academic unit head, and forwarded to the Dean of the Graduate College for approval.

 5.3 Course Numbering